lancerharris/Weather-Care/README.md

 * The Weather class handles getting weather data from an API from OpenWeather.
 I'm pulling weather data for the current day.
 * The BeautyAdvice class is in charge of taking weather data and comparing it to a JSON file of self-care conditions.
 When a condition is met it is retured as advice to the user. chatGPT was used to get the hair and skin care advice for different weather conditions.
 The code also uses the python-dotenv package and a .env file to hide away my API key so that it isn't exposed in the repo.

+## Possible Improvements
+* Move the app to a web interface
+* Somehow use another API to return self-care advice rather than relying on a hardcoded JSON file
+* Add personal profiles to get self-care adviced better tailored to individuals

 ## Conclusion
 The app is a project that was intended as a learning experience and thus isn't fully featured and break-proof.
 But it does serve as a starting point for something that I think would be pretty cool and useful.